tkar-git/git-playground/PLEASE_README.md

 #### Install Instructions on lxplus and naf

-Setup ATLAS environment and some random Athena release to configure ****gcc, root, lhapdf and fast-jet***
+Setup ATLAS environment and some random Athena release to configure ***gcc, root, lhapdf and fast-jet.***
 <br /> To do this source the env_setup script in mc-generator and if you are installing pythia8 for the first time, export.sh will be generated in the requirements folder.
 <br /> It must be executed every time you login to use pythia and also after installing pythia for the first time.
-Assuming that you are in forPythia directory
+Assuming that you are in **forPythia** directory
 ```
 cd ../
 source env_setup